nikipoatgit/GCS_For_USSOI/README.md

 # GCS_ground-control-station_For_ussoi
-> Note: There is not Authentication of API requests. `yet to implement `
+-  Note: There is not Authentication of API requests. `yet to implement `
+> **⚠️ Important Note:**
-*  See https://github.com/nikipoatgit/GCS_For_USSOI for Android Client Implementation.
+> *  See https://github.com/nikipoatgit/ussoi_camfeed for Android Client
+> *  See https://github.com/nikipoatgit/GCS_For_USSOI for Host Implementation

+#### Future Updates :
+* nice web ui
+* ability to add turn server and self host one on (tcp only if tunnel don't support udp )
+* Basic authentication and multi client support
+* api access based on role
+* MSE + Websocket (this will take time as i have to build it from scratch )

 ## 📑 Table of Contents

 - [System Architecture](#-system-architecture)